nebulasio/nebPay.js/doc/NebPay_Introduction.md

 #### Dealing with transaction results

-It is different between browser extension and wallet app when handling transaction results.
-* When using wallet App to send tx, wallet App can't return tx result back to Dapp page directly.
+When using wallet App to send tx, wallet App can't return tx result back to Dapp page directly.
 Hence wallet App will send the tx result to a server.
 The Dapp side need to record the SerialNumber of a tx, and then use `queryPayInfo` to query the tx result from this server.

+Browser plugins are relatively flexible, it can send messages directly to the page.
-* When using a browser extension to send tx, the extension can send back tx result directly, and you can just specify a  `listener` function to handle tx result.
+When using a browser extension to send tx, the extension can send back tx result directly.
+Hence except querying result with `serialNumber`, you can also just specify a  `listener(serialNumber, result)` function to handle tx result.

 #### Transaction result message

-The tx result queried by  `queryPayInfo` is a JSON string, the format of this JSON is:
+The tx result queried by  `queryPayInfo` is a JSON string, the format of this JSON is as follows.
+You should check `code === 0`, and `data.status === 1` to make sure the transaction is packed on chain.
 ```json
 //query failed
 {